Donna Murphy: Career

-She appeared in the Broadway revival of Hello, Dolly! as Dolly Levi, the alternate to Bette Midler on Tuesday evenings and other select performances.
+She appeared in the Broadway revival of Hello, Dolly! as Dolly Gallagher Levi, the alternate to Bette Midler on Tuesday evenings and other select performances.
 She played her last performance on January 7, 2018.
 Murphy returned to Hello, Dolly! for six performances (July 22 and 29, August 5, 12, 19, and 20) when Midler rejoined the musical before it closed on August 25, 2018.

-Murphy's film roles include Anij, Captain Jean-Luc Picard's love interest, in Star Trek: Insurrection (1998), in the film Center Stage, as a ballet teacher (2000), as Rosalie Octavius, wife of Dr. Otto Octavius, the film's villain in Spider-Man 2 (2004), as Betty, a surgical research assistant in Darren Aronofsky's film The Fountain (2006), and Scarlett Johansson's mother in The Nanny Diaries (2007).
-As Mother Gothel in the animated musical film Tangled (2010) she sang the song "Mother Knows Best".
-She played Kathleen, Vera Farmiga's mother in Higher Ground (2011) and Marie in Dark Horse (2011).
-In 2012, she appeared as government secretary Dita Mandy, in The Bourne Legacy.
+Murphy's film roles include Anij, Captain Jean-Luc Picard (Patrick Stewart)'s love interest, in Star Trek: Insurrection (1998); in the film Center Stage, as Juliette Simone, a ballet teacher (2000); as Rosalie Octavius, wife of Dr. Otto Octavius (Alfred Molina), the film's villain in Spider-Man 2 (2004); as Betty, a surgical research assistant in Darren Aronofsky's film The Fountain (2006), and Annie Braddock (Scarlett Johansson)'s mother Judy Braddock in The Nanny Diaries (2007).
+In her voice role as Mother Gothel in the animated musical film Tangled (2010), Murphy sang the song "Mother Knows Best".
+She also played Kathleen Walker, Corinne Walker (Vera Farmiga)'s mother in Higher Ground (2011) and Marie in Dark Horse (2011).
+In 2012, she appeared as government secretary Dita Mandy in The Bourne Legacy.